FrostyDog777/Sample-UI-app-for-traveling/README.md

 - [Expo Go](https://expo.dev/go), a limited sandbox for trying out app development with Expo

 ## Where's the files located and do I need to install something else?
-Files and codes are all located in App folder and please install the necessary libraries before running the project.
+Files and codes are all located in App folder and please install the necessary libraries before running the project otherwise it wouldn't run and it will return error.

-## Learn more

-To learn more about developing your project with Expo, look at the following resources:

-- [Expo documentation](https://docs.expo.dev/): Learn fundamentals, or go into advanced topics with our [guides](https://docs.expo.dev/guides).
-- [Learn Expo tutorial](https://docs.expo.dev/tutorial/introduction/): Follow a step-by-step tutorial where you'll create a project that runs on Android, iOS, and the web.

-## Join the community
+## Join the Expo community

 Join our community of developers creating universal apps.